trufflesuite/trufflesuite.com/src/docs/truffle/how-to/migrate-to-hardhat.md

 Testing locally is different because Ganache is not available as a local Ethereum network node.
 Hardhat uses [Hardhat Network](https://hardhat.org/hardhat-network/docs/overview#hardhat-network) as its local Ethereum network node.

-To run a local Ethereum test network, that exposes a JSON-RPC interface to Hardhat Network, run:
+To run a local Ethereum test network that exposes a JSON-RPC interface to Hardhat Network, run:

 ```bash
 npx hardhat node